Do you want to get your first job as a web developer?

 No matter what stereotypes might exist, age does not determine if someone will be good at a job or not.
 In fact, studies have shown that some skills, like memory, language, decision-making, and social and emotional skill, can become even stronger with age.

-Ageism is something we shouldn’t have to navigate, but it’s a reality.
-Fortunately, there are ways to look out for age bias in the industry (more on that below!)
+Ageism is something we shouldn’t have to navigate, but it’s a reality, and one of many brands of discrimination plaguing the tech industry.
+Fortunately, there are ways to look out for age bias while job searching (more on that below!)

 Tips for making a career change into tech over 40